 Caring Together and Getting it Right for Young Carers National Strategy for Scotland 2010 – 2015, Scottish Government

-The Carers (Scotland) Bill was introduced in the Scottish Parliament on 9 March 2015 (Scottish Parliament, 2015a).
-The policy memorandum to the Bill sets out the policy objective of the Bill as seeking to further the rights of carers in order that they better supported and can continue to care, if they so wish, and to have a life alongside caring.
-The Bill has the same ambitions for young carers but also seeks to enable them to have a childhood similar to their non-carer peers.
+The Carers (Scotland) Act 2016l was introduced in the Scottish Parliament on 9 March 2015 (Scottish Parliament, 2015a).
+The policy memorandum to the Act sets out the policy objective of the Act as seeking to further the rights of carers in order that they better supported and can continue to care, if they so wish, and to have a life alongside caring.
+The Act has the same ambitions for young carers but also seeks to enable them to have a childhood similar to their non-carer peers.

 EPiC core principles

 The core principles (or EPiC principles) for working with carers and young carers were created by carers, workers, employers, educators and trainers, health boards, local authorities, carer organisations and others.

 - supported and empowered to manage their caring role

 - enabled to have a life outside caring

 - fully engaged in the planning and shaping of services

 - free from disadvantage or discrimination related to their caring role